Getting digestive waste out of your body is just as important as the good stuff you put in!

 Another advanced strategy is the practice of coffee enemas.

 Yep, it is exactly what you think it is.
 You insert organic, room-temperature coffee into your internal nether regions – while lying in a bathtub or shower.
-Then you hold it there & resist the urge to release it.
+Then you hold it there & resist the urge to release.
 The caffeine stimulates the bowels & the “exercise” is in your resisting the urge to evacuate the bowels.
-This strategy works as “weights” for your vagus nerve.
-The longer that you’re able to resist the urge to release – the better the “exercise” session.
+This works as “weights” for your vagus nerve.
+The longer that you’re able to resist the urge to release, the better the “exercise” session.

-I have not tried this one myself so make sure you follow an appropriate protocol from someone with more experience.
-Top neurology experts like Dr. Datis Kharrazian and world-renowned biohackers like Ben Greenfield & Dave Asprey all have recommended coffee enemas for the purpose of strengthening vagal tone as well as an adjunct to detox protocols.
+I have not tried this one myself, so make sure you follow an appropriate protocol from someone with more experience.
+Top neurology experts like Dr. Datis Kharrazian and world-renowned biohackers like Ben Greenfield & Dave Asprey have all recommended coffee enemas to strengthen vagal tone and as an adjunct to detox protocols.

 More on caffeine consumption and gut motility in just a bit…